spohner/postgres-operator/docs/reference/cluster_manifest.md

   If you set the `all` special item, it will be mounted in all containers (postgres + sidecars).
   Else you can set the list of target containers in which the additional volumes will be mounted (eg : postgres, telegraf)

-* **disableWALArchiving**
+* **EnableWALArchiving**
-  Disables archiving of WAL logs and uploading to S3.
-Overrides the WAL_S3_BUCKET environment variable set in the operator configuration to be blank which tells Spilo to skip WAL archiving.
-Optional, not set by default.
+  Enables archiving of WAL logs and uploading to S3.
+If set to false the WAL_S3_BUCKET environment variable in the operator configuration will be overridden to blank which tells Spilo to skip WAL archiving.
+Default: true.
+Optional.

 ## Postgres parameters